DrPandemic/aigar.io/README.md

 ```

 ### SBT
-To seed the project you will need to start a console in the project
+You can also seed the project by opening a SBT console.
 `sbt console`.
 ```
 scala> import io.aigar.model.seed